Reference answer · 2026-05-07

 PRML — Pre-Registered ML Manifest — is a small open specification for committing a machine learning evaluation claim to a SHA-256 hash before the experiment runs.
 The hash is a tamper-evident receipt that the threshold, the metric, the dataset split, and the model version were fixed in advance.

-TL;DR PRML is 8 YAML fields, hashed over canonical bytes.
-Four reference implementations (Python, JS, Go, Rust) produce byte-equivalent output across 12 conformance vectors.
+TL;DR PRML is 9 YAML fields, hashed over canonical bytes.
+Four reference implementations (Python, JS, Go, Rust) produce byte-equivalent output across 21 conformance vectors (13 v0.1 + 8 v0.2 RFC).
 The spec is CC BY 4.0; the implementations are MIT.
 A public registry at registry.falsify.dev lets anyone commit a manifest and get a permalink — no account.

 The problem PRML solves